jsslai/Argo/Documentation/Decode-Enums.md

 ```

 "THAT'S IT?!
 How?", you ask.
 Enums with a raw type like `String` or `Int`
-conform to `RawRepresentable` and we added a default [implementation] for these
+conform to `RawRepresentable`.
+Enums that are `RawRepresentable` are given a
-cases.
-These types of enums can be assigned the raw value that represents each
-case or Swift will automatically assign a raw value for you.
-In this instance,
+default value by the Swift compiler.
+With `Int`, the first case is `0` and each
+case is one more than the previous case.
+With `String`, the default raw value
-each case has a raw value of a `String` that is that case name, like `case
+is the case name.
+So for `Role`, the raw value that represents the case `User`
-User = "User"`.
-With an `Int`, Swift would automatically assign the top case to
-`0` and increment by one for each case afterward.
+is `"User"`. `RawRepresentable` enums also get a default initialize
+`init(rawValue: )`.
+We added a default [implementation] to Argo for `Int` and
+`String` enums so decoding can be this simple.

 [implementation]: ../Argo/Extensions/RawRepresentable.swift